-We value that every child who has been taken into care, even if they are now out of care and adopted remain vulnerable.
+The Trust values that every child who has been taken into care, even if they are now out of care and adopted remain vulnerable.
 They will have experienced levels of abuse that were eventually deemed unacceptable in order for them to have been removed.
 These experiences are often likely to have a long-term impact on a child's relationships, emotional wellbeing and development.
-We place these children with high regard to ensure that educational gaps are diminished and that emotional development and wellbeing is supported and monitored.
+We place these children with high regard to ensure that educational gaps are diminished, and that emotional development and wellbeing is supported and monitored.

-The Designated Teacher for CLA will have all details of the child's social worker, the name of the LA Virtual School Headteacher.
-The Designated Teacher in our school is a qualified teacher, who has received training to undertake their role with regards looked after and previously looked after children.
+The Designated Teacher for CLA in each of our schools will have all details of the child's social worker, the name of the LA Virtual School Headteacher.
 The role is clearly set out in their job description and includes the need to promote the educational achievement of these children.
 The Designated Teacher will:

-- Ensure PEP meetings take place regularly and ePEPs are kept up to date; - Ensure devolved funding is allocated to named children; - Ensure they work effectively (or in partnership) with the Virtual School Headteacher.
+- Ensure PEP meetings take place regularly and ePEPs are kept up to date. - Ensure devolved funding is allocated to named children.

+• Ensure they work effectively (or in partnership) with the Virtual School Headteacher.

-Governors in our school ensure that the Designated Teacher has the necessary training, skills and time to carry out this role on at least an annual basis.
+Governors in our schools ensure that the Designated Teacher has the necessary training, skills and time to carry out this role on at least an annual basis.
 The Designated Teacher will ensure that they liaise with the Virtual School and ensure that a personal education plan (PEP) is in place and regularly reviewed.
 Appropriate staff will have information they need in relation to a child's looked after legal status and contact arrangements in place for the child.